khaledHamidi/portfolio/content/projects/filling-machine-fixed-granulate/index.md

 ﻿---
-title: Design and Manufacturing of an Open-Source Electro-Pneumatic Filling Machine for Fixed Granule Quantities
+title: DESIGN AND MANUFACTURING OPEN SOURCE FILLING MACHINE
-summary: Easily manage your projects - create ideation mind maps, Gantt charts, todo lists, and more!
+summary: This article eliminates the need for sensors used in adjusting the measurement amount.
+A filling machine that quantifies ingredients using a mechanical mechanism that lifts offers design and manufacturing.

 authors:
   - admin
 tags:
   - research
   - automation
 reading_time: true
-commentable: true
+commentable: false
 pager: true
 show_related: true
 image:
-  caption: 'Khaled HAMIDI research'
+  caption: 'Electro-Pneumatic Filling Machine'
 date: 2024-05-01
 ---

  DESIGN AND MANUFACTURING OPEN SOURCE FILLING MACHINE FOR FIXED GRANULATE QUANTITIES

 ### Publication Information